Healthy Science/ Vitamins and Minerals: Combinations to Take Advantage Of

 • Magnesium and vitamin D work together to enhance each other’s absorption and utilization in the body

-• Vitamin D is a fat-soluble vitamin, which means that it’s absorption in the body is increased when taken with fats, such as omega-3 fish oil
+• Vitamin D is a fat-soluble vitamin, which means that its absorption in the body is increased when taken with fats, such as omega-3 fish oil

 Beneficial Nutrient Combinations